delacruzjardon/mongoDB-workload-generator/README.md

 1. collections -- Number of collections

-  - The workload will create multiple collections when you specify `--collections` with the desired number of collections, for example: `--collections 5`.
+  - The workload will create multiple instances of the same collection when you specify `--collections` with the desired number of collections, for example: `--collections 5`.
 Each collection will have its index count appended to its name, such as `flights_1`, `flights_2`, `flights_3`, and so on.
 You can create additional collections even after the initial workload has been run.
 For example, if you run the first workload with `--collections 5` and then run a new workload with `--collections 6`, a new collection will be created and the workload will run against all 6 of them.

 2. collection_definition -- Collection structure

-  - You can provide your own custom collection definition file in JSON format following the example file provided, found in [collections/airline.json](collections/airline.json) (this is the collection definition used by default).
+  - You can provide your own custom collection definition file in JSON format, following the provided examples found in the [collections](collections) folder.
+The collections from this folder are the default collections used by the workload if you do not provide your own.

   - You can create your own JSON file and place it in the `collections` folder or anywhere else in your file system.
 If you place the JSON file in the `collections` folder, all you need to do is pass the file name, e.g: `--collection_definition my_custom_definition.json`.
 However, if you store the JSON in a different folder, then you have to provide the entire path, e.g.: `--collection_definition /tmp/my_custom_definition.json`.

+  - It is recommended for ease of use to place your custom collection definitions in the [collections](collections) folder.

-  - In addition to the standard and self explained parameters in the provided JSON file, you can also specify an option called "provider".
-This is the faker provider you use  to generate that specific random datatype.
-I have created custom [faker providers](https://faker.readthedocs.io/en/master/#providers) that are used by [collections/airline.json](collections/airline.json), their definition is available in [customProvider.py](./customProvider.py).
+  - In addition to the standard and self explained parameters in the provided JSON files, you can also specify an option called "provider".
+This is the faker provider used to generate each specific random datatype.
+I have created custom [faker providers](https://faker.readthedocs.io/en/master/#providers) that are used by the JSON files included with the tool, their definition is available in [customProvider.py](./customProvider.py).
 Feel free to look at those and [create new ones if you'd like](https://faker.readthedocs.io/en/master/#how-to-create-a-provider) or use any of the many [faker providers](https://faker.readthedocs.io/en/master/#providers) available if you would like to further extend the tools functionality.

   - The collection definition file is where you configure the following:
     - database name